 The seaside town of Nerja is located in the eastern part of the Costa del sol.
 Originally a charming fishing village, nowadays a lively beach holiday destination.
 Nerja's most famous attraction are the 'Caves of Nerja'; thousands of years ago the caves were the home of cavemen.
 In the huge caves you can view beautiful stalactites.
 You can also enjoy a magnificent view of the sheltered beaches from the 'Balcony of Europe'.
 These beaches are also worth a visit, which, unlike the rest of the Costa del Sol, are surrounded by beautiful cliffs.

 No, Gibraltar is indeed not part of Andalusia.
-Still, I added Gibraltar as the 20th attraction, as this British overseas territory is often added as a stopover on a tour of Andalusia.
-Gibraltar is often easily accessible from the towns on the Costa del Sol and the city has a number of interesting sights, such as the strategic Rock of Gibraltar which you can ascend by cable car and where you will find a colony of cheeky Barbary macaques on top.
+Still, I added Gibraltar as this British overseas territory is often added as a stopover on a tour of Andalusia.
+Gibraltar is often easily accessible from the towns on the Costa del Sol and the city has a number of interesting sights and points of interest, such as the strategic Rock of Gibraltar which you can ascend by cable car and where you will find a colony of cheeky Barbary macaques on top.
 You can also visit the caves of Saint Michael's Cave and the Great Siege Tunnels or enjoy tax-free shopping here.
 Nice to visit for a day (but not longer).

 11. Sleep in the castle of Jaén